Mauricio Dubon Preview, Player Props: Astros vs. Rangers

 Mauricio Dubon At The Plate

-- Dubon is batting .273 with 23 doubles, two triples, seven home runs and 16 walks.
+- Dubon is batting .274 with 23 doubles, two triples, nine home runs and 16 walks.

-- He ranks 37th in batting average, 121st in on base percentage, and 116th in slugging among qualifying hitters in MLB play.
+- Among the qualifying hitters, he ranks 32nd in batting average, while his on-base percentage ranks 121st and he is 106th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.